Polishing Metals (Including Jewellery), Glass, Plastics

 This is how scratches were removed in a windscreen factory.
 Use a polishing motor on its slowest speed.
 Use a large cotton mop.
 While the mop is spinning apply by holding the block of rouge against it.
 The rouge is very soft, it will come off easily, there is no need to mix it with anything.
 If the scratch is deep enough to feel with your fingernail it is too deep to remove by polishing.
-I assume that if this method works on glass car windscreens it will also work on ordinary windows and on shop counters and on glass watch 'crystals' (it won't have any effect at all on sapphire 'crystals').
+I assume that if this method works on glass car windscreens it will also work on ordinary windows, and glass shop counters and display cases (even 'watch glasses' providing they are made of glass).

-For acrylics and other very soft plastics try scratch remover.
+For the novice, polish plastic with scratch remover.
 This works well on soft plastics such as acrylics.
 Typical items made of soft plastics are: some 'watch crystals' (though they should be made of a hard plastic), most display stands, simple handheld magnifying lenses, some very cheap reading spectacles and sunglasses.
 Scratch remover will not work on hard plastics such as polycarbonate (or any lens described as 'scratch-resistant').

 There are many hundreds of different types of plastic, if you don't know if your plastic is 'soft' or 'hard (i.e. whether to use scratch-remover or rouge) try it and see.
 If the plastic is too hard, the scratch remover will have no effect.
 If the plastic is very soft, it will probably work.
 But do take care.
 My recommendation, for anything expensive (and all lenses) is: if you have a choice between throwing the item away or trying to remove the scratches, then try the scratch remover, you've nothing to lose; if the item is expensive, you may prefer to suffer the scratches than risk destroying it with over-polishing.

 To use, mix scratch remover with water to form a paste the consistency of double cream, apply with a small felt mop on a miniature polishing motor, go carefully - you are only polishing a scratch not drilling for oil.
 This is the powder used in the aircraft industry for polishing the acrylic canopies of aircraft.
 As with the rouge, it will only work on fine scratches.

-cleaning jewellery (any soft metal...not steel or chrome), ALTERNATIVE
+For cleaning jewellery (any soft metal...not steel or chrome), ALTERNATIVE METHOD:

 To remove tarnish (blackening) from silver there is a special chemical, and we have a silver cleaning cloth that is impregnated with this chemical.